fullstack-development/developers-roadmap/backend/junior-3/haskell.md

 ### Laziness

-* What are the advantages of lazy evaluation?
-* What is the difference between Non-strictness and Lazy evaluation?
 * What is the function `seq` (and operator `$!`)?
 * What is the function `deepseq` (and operator `$!!`)?
 * Could using `seq` change the returned value of the function?